All Episodes

 jenny holland

-My where I would place the blame for this is 100% on the sexual hypocrisy of the church leadership and the church structure.
+Where I would place the blame for this is 100% on the sexual hypocrisy of the church leadership and the church structure.

 The Irish population, and this is very much how the liberal secular Ireland perceives it.

-Ireland really got the uh rough end of that, very much so, And I don't think that can really be debated that much.
+And I don't think that can really be debated that much.

 As a result, there has been, as this article says, a complete collapse of trust in the church.

-And there's a few very poignant anecdotes of uh a few priests who were soldiering on and describing what is even the most shocking part isn't the numbers.
+And there's a few very poignant anecdotes of a few priests who were soldiering on and describing what is even the most shocking part isn't the numbers.

 So what has happened in Ireland, and it's happened very fast, I have to say, because I was still living, I was a university student when the divorce referendum came in.

-So it's within my lifetime, within my adult lifetime that this has happened.
+So it's within my lifetime, within my adult lifetime, that this has happened.

 The Irish population seems to have replaced almost wholesale the Catholic religion with a fealty to woke religion.

-So the end result for Ireland has not been some sort of freedom and liberation, it has been an adoption of a new set of incredibly false beliefs that are quite damaging.
+It has been an adoption of a new set of incredibly false beliefs that are quite damaging.

 So they're able to build these wonderful new facilities.

-Um, but the GAA is also quite woke.
+But the GAA is also quite woke.

 The GA, for example, operates a club in Palestine.